alkasharma-eng/alkasharma-eng/README.md

 ## Hi, I’m Alka! 👋

 I bring over seven years of software engineering experience, including roles at **Microsoft** and **PayPal**.
-I’ve worked on large-scale systems that enhanced data center security and reliability, merchant enterprise insights and ecommerce developer experience, and I’m now focused on deepening my system design and backend architecture expertise as I pursue interviews to re-enter the tech industry.
+I’ve worked on large-scale systems that enhanced data center security and reliability, merchant enterprise insights and ecommerce developer experience.
+I’m now focused on deepening AI, system design and backend architecture expertise as I pursue technical interviews to re-enter the tech industry.

 As a curious and mission-driven software engineer I'm exploring **AI agents**, **cloud automation**, and intelligent internal tools.
 I recently shipped a quick prototype [AWS TagSense](https://github.com/alkasharma-eng/aws-tagsense-ai-assistant) — a GPT-powered assistant that helps cloud teams identify and explain untagged EC2 instances using natural language.
 This work blends **Python**, **Streamlit**, **OpenAI APIs**, and **AWS** to build smart, accessible developer tools.